 - Can residents bring their own furnishings?
 What may they bring?

 - Do all rooms have a phone?

 - What’s the policy on storing medication and helping residents take it?
 Can residents take their medicine themselves?

 - How often does a doctor or nurse visit to give medical checkups?

 - Who coordinates visits from physical, occupational, or speech therapists?

 Social and Recreational Activities

-- Do most of the residents at an activity seem to be participating?
+- Do most of the residents at an activity seem to join in?

 - Is the food hot and appetizing?

 - What if residents need special foods?